imacrayon/alpine-ajax/docs/examples/loading.md

 The contact table could take a long time to load if it is large, so it would be helpful to indicate to our users that the app is processing their request.

-Fortunately, Alpine AJAX adds `aria-busy="true"` to AJAX targets while a request is processing.
+Fortunately, Alpine AJAX adds `aria-busy="true"` to targets while a request is processing.
 We can use this attribute in our CSS to automatically show and hide a loading indicator:

 ```css
 [aria-busy] {